 <button onclick="console.log('{{ user_input|escapejs }}')">点击我</button>

-2. Prevent XSS attacks:The content entered by users often contains malicious scripts.escapejsEffectively escapes these malicious scripts into harmless strings, thereby preventing XSS attacks and ensuring website security.
+2. Prevent XSS attacks:The content entered by the user often contains malicious scripts.escapejsEffectively escape these malicious scripts to harmless strings, thereby preventing the occurrence of XSS attacks and ensuring website security.

-In summary, when your goal is to ensure that a string can beexecuted in a JavaScript environmentand used safely, it is the preferred and usually the only correct choice.escapejsWhileaddslashesThen it is suitable for less common, more low-level string processing needs, and mainly plays a role in non-JavaScript contexts.Choosing and using these filters correctly is a key step in building a secure and robust CMS website.
+In summary, when your goal is to ensure that a string can beinterpreted and used safely in aenvironment,escapejsit is the preferred and often the only correct choice.addslashesIt is suitable for less common, lower-level string processing needs and mainly operates in non-JavaScript contexts.Selecting and using these filters correctly is a key step in building a secure and robust CMS website.

-A1: In modern Web development, especially when outputting content to the JavaScript environment,escapejsit is usually a safer, more comprehensive choice.addslashesThe use case is indeed relatively rare, mainly possibly in dealing with some legacy systems, or in very specific scenarios where the quotation marks and backslashes need to be escaped.
-For example, if your GoLang backend logic needs to receive a string that has already been pre-escaped with quotation marks and backslashes, addslashesMay be useful, but directly outputting to HTML or JS in the template,escapejsor automatic HTML escaping is usually sufficient.
+A1: In modern web development, especially when outputting content to a JavaScript environment,escapejsis usually a safer and more comprehensive choice.addslashesThe utility is indeed relatively limited, mainly in scenarios that involve handling legacy systems or specific escaping of quotes and backslashes in non-Web text processing.
+For example, if your GoLang backend logic needs to receive a string that has already been pre-escaped with quotes and backslashes, addslashesMay be useful, but output directly to HTML or JS in the template,escapejsOr automatic HTML escaping is usually enough.

-Q2:safefilters andaddslashes/escapejsWhat is the relationship between filters?
+Q2:safeFilters andaddslashes/escapejsWhat is the relationship between the filters?
 Should I use them together?

-Q3: Can I use both at the same time?addslashesandescapejsfilters on a single variable?
+Q3: Can I use both at the same time?addslashesandescapejsFilter on a variable?